 - House salad (2g net carbs)

 Note: most restaurants won’t list oil and vinegar as a choice of dressing on their menu, but they can almost always accommodate this request if you ask for it.
-If they don’t have vinegar, then ask for a side of olive oil and lemon slice.
+If they don’t have vinegar, then ask for a side of olive oil and lemon slices.
 Drizzle the olive oil over your salad and squeeze the juice of a lemon over it.

 All steaks come with your choice of two sides, so go with a house salad, sauteed mushrooms or onions, or fresh vegetables; avoid the corn, applesauce, rice, potatoes, chili, and green beans:

 - Ft.
 Worth ribeye